-Join the XRP Ledger EVM Sidechain Devnet
+Join the XRPL EVM Sidechain Devnet

-The EVM compatible sidechain implementation is a proof of concept extension to the XRP Ledger protocol and is for development purposes only.
+The XRPL EVM compatible sidechain implementation is a proof of concept extension to the XRP Ledger protocol and is for development purposes only.
 There is no official amendment currently and it is not available on the production Mainnet.
 The EVM compatible sidechain bridge is connected to the XRP Ledger Devnet.
 Do not send transactions in Mainnet.

 This tutorial walks you through the steps to join the existing XRP Ledger EVM Sidechain Devnet.